-To determine the impact of the new residential development on the school enrollment, the School District compares the school capacity to the current enrollment plus estimates of potential additional students resulting from land use cases over the previous two calendar years.
+To determine the impact of the new residential development on school enrollment, the School District compares the school capacity to the current enrollment plus estimates of potential additional students resulting from land use cases over the previous two calendar years.
 A ratio of the existing and new students is then compared with the school design capacity and expressed as a percentage to show how much of the school capacity may be used.

 School Name School Type School Enrollment New Students During Past 2 yrs New Student from this Case Total New Students School Design Cap.
 Enroll. /Cap.
 Ratio

-Schirle Elem.
-463 6 3 9 486 97%
+Harritt Elem.
+508 78 .
+2 80 465 126%

-Crossler Mid.
-843 43 2 45 969 92%
+Walker Mid.
+672 30 1 31 1,058 66%

-Sprague High 1,729 53 2 55 1,676 106%
+West Salem High 1,812 .
+33 1 34 1,739 106%

-ESTIMATE OF THE EFFECT ON INFRASTRUCTURE - IDENTIFICATION OF WALK ZONES AND SCHOOL TRANSPORTATION SERVICE should be provided that would have raised sidewalks, if there are a large number of students walking the sidewalks should be wider to accommodate the number of students that would be traveling the path at the same time, bike lanes should be included, crosswalks with flashing lights and signs were appropriate, traffic signals to allow for safe crossings at busy intersections, and any easements that would allow students to travel through neighborhoods.
+ESTIMATE OF THE EFFECT ON INFRASTRUCTURE - IDENTIFICATION OF WALK ZONES AND SCHOOL TRANSPORTATION SERVICE provided that would have raised sidewalks.
+If there are a large number of students walking, the sidewalks should be wider to accommodate the number of students that would be traveling the path at the same time.
+Bike lanes should be included, crosswalks with flashing lights and signs where appropriate, traffic signals to allow for safe crossings at busy intersections, and any easements that would allow students to travel through neighborhoods.
+If the development is farther than one mile away from any school, provide bus pullouts and a covered shelter (like those provided by the transit district).
+Locate in collaboration with the District at a reasonable distance away from an intersection for buses if the distance is greater than 1⁄2 mile from the main road.
+If the distance is less than a 1⁄2 mile then raised sidewalks should be provided with stop signs where students would cross intersections within the development as access to the bus stop on the main road.
+Following is an identification, for the new development location, that the development is either located in a school walk zone or is eligible for school transportation services.

 Civic infrastructure needed to provide connectivity between the new residential development and the schools serving the new development will generally require roads, sidewalks and bicycle lanes.
-When developing within one mile of school(s) then adequate pathways to the school
+When developing within one mile of school(s), adequate pathways to the school should be